Louisiana State Penitentiary: 20th century operations

-The Louisiana Department of Public Safety & Corrections says this facility opened as a state prison in 1901.
+The facility opened as a state prison in 1901.
 The state began transferring prison facilities out of the old penitentiary into Angola.
 The old penitentiary continued to be used as a receiving station, hospital, clothing, and shoe factory, and place for executions until it finally closed in 1917.
 The history and archaeology of the old penitentiary provides insights into inmates' structures and daily life.

 In September 1928, prisoners Cleveland Owen, Steven J. Beck, and James Heard took two prison guards hostage and escaped from Camp E armed with .45 Colt automatics.
 Ten additional prisoners followed them out of the gates.
 The break was thwarted when the anticipated ferry was not positioned on the river's prison side.
 A gunfight between guards and prisoners ensued, leaving five prisoners dead.
 According to contemporary news reports, twenty-six persons were shot.
 "Trusty" prisoners who assisted the guards later sought pardons from Governor Huey Long.

 Charles Wolfe and Kip Lornell, authors of The Life and Legend of Leadbelly, stated that Angola was "probably as close to slavery as any person could come in 1930."
 Hardened criminals broke down upon being notified that they were being sent to Angola.
 White-black racial tensions in the society were expressed at the prison, adding to the violence: each year, one in every ten inmates was stabbed.
 Wolfe and Lornell stated that the staff, consisting of 90 people, "ran the prison like it was a private fiefdom."

 The two authors stated that prisoners were viewed as the worst of the lowest order".
 The state did not appropriate many funds for the operation of Angola and saved money by trying to decrease costs.
 Much of the remaining money ended up in the operations of other state projects; Wolfe and Lornell stated that the re-appropriation of funds occurred "mysteriously".

 In 1935, remains of a Native American individual were taken from Angola and were donated to the Louisiana State University Museum of Natural Science.

 In 1948, governor Earl Kemp Long appointed Rollo C. Lawrence, a former mayor of Pineville, as the first Angola superintendent.
 Long subsequently established the warden position as one of political patronage.
 Long appointed distant relatives as wardens of the prison.